pushkarlakhe13/doc_to_data/README.md

 - Generates Pydantic schema classes with data validation
 - Displays the generated schema with proper formatting

 # Installation
-To set up the Schema Auto Generator locally, follow these steps:
+To set up the locally, follow these steps:

 Clone the repository:
 git clone https://github.com/yourusername/schema-auto-generator.git